-Peptide CNFELLHFPRDHSN, corresponding to amino acid residues 157-170 of human zinc-activated channel (ZAC) (Accession Q401N2).
+- Peptide CNFELLHFPRDHSN, corresponding to amino acid residues 157-170 of human ZACN (Accession Q401N2).
 Extracellular, N-terminus.

-Indirect flow cytometry analysis of Jurkat living cells:___ Unstained cells.
+- Cell surface detection of ZAC in Jurkat living cells:___ Unstained cells.

-Expression of Zinc-Activated Channel (ZAC) in human PANC-1 cellsCell surface detection of Zinc-Activated Channel (ZAC) in human intact living pancreatic adenocarcinoma (PANC-1) cells.
-Extracellular staining (green) of cells with Anti-Human Zinc-Activated Channel (ZAC) (extracellular) Antibody (#AZC-001), (1:25) followed by goat anti-rabbit-AlexaFluor-488 secondary antibody.
+- Expression of Zinc-activated channel in human PANC-1 cellsCell surface detection of Zinc-activated channel in human intact living pancreatic adenocarcinoma (PANC-1) cells.
+Extracellular staining (green) of cells with Anti-Human ZACN (extracellular) Antibody (#AZC-001), (1:25) followed by goat anti-rabbit-AlexaFluor-488 secondary antibody.
 DAPI is used as the counterstain (blue).

 Over forty homologous proteins belong to the superfamily of ligand-gated ion channels.
-These members are broken down into different subfamilies, for example: acetylcholine, serotonin and glycine receptors.
+These members are divided into subfamilies, for example: acetylcholine, serotonin and glycine receptors.

-A new member has been added to this superfamily – ZAC (Zinc-Activated Channel) which is expressed in human and dog but not in rodents1.
+A new member has been added to this superfamily – ZAC (Zinc-activated channel) which is expressed in humans and dogs but not in rodents1.
 Like all other ligand-gated ion channels, ZAC has four transmembrane domains and extracellular N- and C-termini.
 As its name states, the channel is activated by high concentrations of zinc.